How Much Further?!? - Illustration Tutorial

 Let's jump in...
 Part 1, the sketch!

-I've used Adobe Illustrator for years but have become increasingly frustrated with many aspects of it – cost, program size, frustrating tools (I'm looking at you pen tool) and user-interface, etc. etc. A year or so ago after a recommendation from a couple of friends I jumped ship, landing on Affinity Designer by Serif.
-Since making the move, all of my illustration work has been based in Affinity Designer (you should check it out, it's pretty cool).
+I've used Adobe Illustrator for years but have become increasingly frustrated with many aspects of it – cost, program size, frustrating tools (I'm looking at you pen tool) and user-interface, etc., etc. A year or so ago, after a recommendation from a couple of friends, I jumped ship, landing on Affinity Designer by Serif.
+Since making the move, all of my illustration work has been completed in Affinity Designer (you should check it out, it's pretty cool).

 Back to the illustration.

-In this step, using the sketch as a guide (it's placed as my top layer, set to "multiply" so it's transparent, all other layers are underneath), I build up the basic layout using shapes and grey tones.
+In this step, using the sketch as a guide (it's placed as my top layer, set to "multiply" so it's transparent), I build up the basic layout using shapes and grey tones.
 Grey tones are great to work with as you can focus on defining depth, contrast and focus without being distracted by colour, texture, etc.

 After some adjustments and tinkering with the tonal values, I start adding gradations - establishing a light source and a sense of depth to the image.
 Here I include shadowing and a subtle vignette.

 With the black and white version feeling pretty tight, I jump into colour.
 Colour is an interesting thing, it can be insanely tricky and frustrating figure out sometimes.
-I typically go with a "less-is-more" approach.
-Stick with an limited palette, using one primary colour with a complementary secondary colour OR use an analogous series of colours as your main set and introduce limited complementary colours to contrast.
+To combat this, I typically go with a "less-is-more" approach.
+I stick to a limited palette, using one primary colour with a complementary secondary colour OR use an analogous series of colours and introduce limited complementary colours to contrast.
 The latter is used here.
 My main colours are yellow, orange and red.
 The limited complements are teal and blue.

 To give things a bit more texture, I do a couple of things.
 First, I add in some noise (I actually do this in step two when I'm creating the base grey shapes).
 Secondly, I paint in some shadows and highlights using a spatter-like brush (check out Frankentoon, they have some awesome brush sets for Affinity Designer and Procreate).
 Note: Careful not to over do it with the texturing, although fun to use, it can make the illustration overly busy if you go brush crazy.